evmcnb/quartz/content/full/Intracranial venous thrombosis.md

 - **Transverse sinus** - headache $\pm$ mastoid pain, focal CNS signs, seizures, papilloedemaa
 - **Sigmoid sinus** - cerebellar signs, lower cranial nerve palsies
 - **Inferior petrosal sinus** - _V_ th and _VI_ th cranial nerve palsies with temporal and retro-orbital pain
-- **Cavernous sinus** - often due to spread from facial pustules or [[Folliculitis]] causing headache, chemosis (swelling of eye surface membrane), odematous eyelids, proptosis, painful ophthalmoplegia, fever
+- **Cavernous sinus** - often due to spread from facial pustules or [[Full/Folliculitis]] causing headache, chemosis (swelling of eye surface membrane), odematous eyelids, proptosis, painful ophthalmoplegia, fever

 ## Cortical vein thrombosis

 Usually occurs with a sinus thrombosis as it extends into the cortical veins causing infarction into venous territories.
-These cause **slow** onset, [[Stroke]]-like symptoms.
+These cause **slow** onset, [[Full/Stroke]]-like symptoms.

 There are often an associated seizures and a "Thunderclap" headache which may come on suddenly

 ## Diagnostic Tests

-Exclude [[Subarachnoid haemorrhage]] if there is a thunderclap headache
+Exclude [[Full/Subarachnoid haemorrhage]] if there is a thunderclap headache

 - Thrombophilla blood screen
 - CT/MRI venography